 What does UCSF Benioff Children's Hospital San Francisco do to prevent hospital-acquired pressure injuries?

 All patient care providers are trained in pressure injury prevention.
 Many techniques are used to prevent these injuries, such as providing good skin care; regularly helping patients change positions in bed; and using pressure-reducing cushions, mattresses and other devices.

 How does the hospital measure hospital-acquired pressure injury rates?

-We conduct quarterly pressure injury prevalence study days.
+We conduct quarterly study days to assess pressure injury prevalence.
 On those days, every patient in the hospital is examined for evidence of a pressure injury.
-The number of pediatric patients with hospital-acquired pressure injuries is divided by the total number of patients examined on the study day to obtain the pressure injury prevalence rate.
+The number of patients with hospital-acquired pressure injuries is divided by the total number of patients examined on the study day to obtain the pressure injury prevalence rate.

 UCSF submits prevalence data to the Collaborative Alliance for Nursing Outcomes and National Database of Nursing Quality Indicators to determine how we compare with other hospitals in California and the nation.